 Workers should not stand between the dust source and the LEV in order to avoid exposure to the flow of RCS dust as it is being extracted.

 MANUAL TOOLS DUST COLLECTION

-In rare cases when the use of dry manual tools is unavoidable, use a dedicated dust collection attachment connected to the manual tool and a high-efficiency particulate air (HEPA) vacuum.
-This is particularly important as the operator’s breathing zone is very close to the dust source.
+When the use of portable tools is required, use a dedicated dust collection attachment connected to the manual tool and a high-efficiency particulate "H" Class vacuum.
+This is particularly important as the operator’s breathing zone needs to be protected at all times.